nair0lf32/zer0ne-blog/content/posts/Hacking-methodology/index.md

 draft: false
 ---

+{{< post-img src="linux.png" alt="Linux" style="width:200px" >}}

 It's not about the general methodology (you can easily get this one on google) but it's about mine (quick reminder: I own this place!).

 In simpler words I will just talk about how I do my things, aka how I tackle CTFs challenges (and problems in general).
 I will also talk about my favorite categories of challenges so "buckle up buckaroos!"

 ## My Methodology

-Took me time to define my own hacking methodology and it might still change (improvements plz).
+Took me time to define my own **hacking methodology** and it might still change (improvements plz).
 I was very confused as a beginner on my first CTF.
-Hacking communities are know to be very welcoming nowadays but for the sake of effort no one will just serve you flags, answers or even hints sometimes.
+Hacking communities are known to be very welcoming nowadays but for the sake of effort no one will just serve you flags, answers or even hints sometimes.
 Don't get me wrong that's a very good thing because that's exactly what it's about so you know what to expect.
 They will instead point you toward general concepts or learning material.
 Got it already?
 First thing you need in the cyber is `curiosity`.
 Seriously, wanna "hack" anything you do not understand yourself?
 You better learn to `Google` real quick

 I won't tell you the generic things like "you need to know this and that..." to get into cybersecurity or play CTFs but there is a general methodology to know.

 What? you want me to give it to you?
 You better love to google things real real quick!

-Personally I follow three big steps and one general rule.
+Personally I follow *three big steps and one general rule*.

 ## Step 1: Reconnaissance